Mauser: Type A, Model B, Model K, Armee-Model C, Africa Model

 A series of very successful hunting rifles were developed in the first decades of the 20th century.
 The Special Rifle Type A was the top-of-the-line sporting rifle of the early 20th century.
 The Model B (B for Büchse) and Model K were sport rifles offered in many configurations.
 The Model C, made from 1903 to 1930, was a cheap rifle made to accommodate a range of cartridges for hunting.
 The Mauser Africa Model, introduced around 1904 or 1905, was used mainly by settlers in Africa.

+Model M1913 Selbstladegewehr Sporter

+Semi-automatic rifle adapted by the german military for aircraft use.
+Was produced in 9mm caliber and with a scope rail.

 Model M and model S

 The Model M was introduced in 1914.
 A Model S (S for stutzen or short) was also offered.

 Mauser M1916

 The Mauser M1916, or Mauser selbstladekarabiner (self-loading carbine), was a semi-automatic rifle that used a delayed blowback mechanism and fed from 25-round detachable magazine.
 The process of developing a semi-automatic rifle cost Paul Mauser an eye when a prototype suffered an out-of-battery detonation.
 The mechanism was quite delicate, working reliably only when completely clean, which made the rifle unsuitable for infantry use.
 However, the Imperial German Flying Corps adopted the rifle for its aircraft crews in 1915, and more generally in 1916.
 Aerial combat provided the clean environment the rifle required, and its semi-automatic capability was an advancement over bolt-action rifles.

 However, the rifle was expensive to make.
 The air service turned to the Swiss-produced Mondragón rifle, which was tested by the army; though less accurate than Mauser's design, it cost about a third as much.
 The widespread adoption of machine guns then made all self-loading rifles obsolete in the air service.